FAQ – Annual Return of Broadcasting Distribution Undertakings (BDU)

 Should community programming equal community expenses?

-Yes, the cumulative operating expenses reported on forms 1020 – Community Programming within a province should equal to the total community programming expense reported on form 1040 – Summary of revenues and expenses for that province.
+Yes, the cumulative operating expenses reported on forms 1020 – Community and Access Programming within a province should equal to the total community programming expense reported on form 1040 – Summary of revenues and expenses for that province.
 The same also apply to forms 1170 and 1170s (the total for the province in question) - Financial Contributions to the Creation and Production of Canadian Programming.

 My total subscribers and revenue reported on Form 1070 does not match the totals reported on Forms 1040 and 1060.
 What should I do?